dahas/AngularElectronApp/README.md

 ...
 ```

 - Next open `tsconfig.json`.
 You also find it in the root folder.
 Change the target EcmaScript Version from es2015 to es5.
-This step is only necessary if you tap into the "Failed to load module script" error:
+This step is only necessary if you encounter the "Failed to load module script" error:
 ```
 "compilerOptions": {
   ...